ketchbrookanalytics/migrate/README.md

-While the above, *absolute*, migration example is typically more of a reporting function, the *percentage* (or probabilistic) methodology is often more of a statistical credit risk modeling exercise.
+While the above, *absolute*, migration example is typically more of a reporting function, the *percentage* (or probabilistic) methodology is often more of a statistical modeling exercise, often used in credit portfolio risk management.
 Currently, this package only supports the simple “cohort” methodology.
 This estimates the probability of moving from state *i* to state *j* in a single time step, echoing a Markov process.
 We can visualize this in a matrix, for a credit portfolio with *N* unique, ordinal states:

 ![](man/figures/markov_matrix.png)

-### Future Plans for `migrate`
+### Future Plans for {migrate}

 Future development plans for this package include building functionality for the more complex **duration**/**hazard** methodology, including both